 The Assessment Strategy has been designed by BIIAB, in conjunction with an expert panel, and a steering group.
 All BIIAB approved training centres and their assessment must adhere to the designed assessment strategy for this qualification.
-The qualification contains five knowledge units, and these units are externally set and marked by BIIAB.
-The examination comprises of Multiple Choice questions, and assessments provided by BIIAB will ensure that effective learning has taken place and that learners have the opportunity to:
+The qualification contains one knowledge unit and one competency-based unit.
+The knowledge unit is externally set and marked by BIIAB.
+This examination comprises of 20 Multiple Choice questions.
+Assessments provided by BIIAB will ensure that effective learning has taken place and that learners have the opportunity to: